Survival of weak-field seekers inside a TOP trap: Conclusions

 \section{Conclusions}

-To conclude we have explored two important aspects of a TOP trap.
-The first one is the necessary and sufficient condition for adiabatic evolution of weak field seeker states inside the trap.
-In this context, for the first time, we have realized the importance of the parameter $\theta$, which plays a crucial role in the determination of the category of time evolution.
-For a suitable value of the parameter $\theta$, we can restore the adiabatic evolution of weak field seeker states no matter how large is the frequency $\omega$ compared to the Larmor frequency ($\omega_0$) of the system.
+To conclude, we have explored two important aspects of a TOP trap.
+First one is the necessary and sufficient condition for adiabatic evolution of weak field seeker states inside the trap.
+In this context, for the first time, we have realised the importance of the parameter $\theta$, which plays a crucial role in the determination of the category of time evolution for a given parametric position inside the trap.
+For a suitable value of the parameter $\theta$, we can restore the adiabatic evolution of weak field seeking states no matter how large is the frequency $\omega$ compared to the Larmor frequency ($\omega_0$) of the system.
 This gives us a freedom to relax the well known criterion (1) for successful trapping of atoms.
 Added to that we have pointed out that the atom can also be trapped instead of their non adiabatic evolution.
 We have arrived to these two conclusions with a purely quantum mechanical approach without adopting any time averaged description of the magnetic field.
-This also helps us to avoid semi classical picture hitherto conventional treatment on the specific topic.
-In the experimental side, our findings offers a nice opportunity for a less restricted magnetic trap.
-Now, even employing a weak magnetic field one can successfully trap atoms in the laboratory.
-We sincerely admit that so far our analysis is based on the consideration of a two level system but a technical generalization for multilevel system is no longer far removed.
+This also helps us avoid semi classical hitherto conventional treatment on the specific topic.
+On the experimental side, our findings offers a nice opportunity for a less restricted magnetic trap.
+Now, even employing a weak bias field one can successfully trap atoms in the laboratory.
+Concluding our study we must say {\it though the adiabatic criterion is employed as a condition for successful trapping of atoms over the years but not necessary at all}.
+We have realised that we can trap atoms even in the non-adiabatic regime and we hope this can be very useful and cost effective approach in the cold atom laboratory.
+We admit that so far our analysis is based on the consideration of a two level system but a technical generalisation for multilevel system is no longer far removed.
 We leave that task aside for a separate article in near future.\\